 The rear panel of the 4300C may vary from unit to unit according to the optional features installed.
 This section of the manual refers to the standard model without any optional features or modifications.
-If the 4300C that you are using features terminals or connectors not described in this section, please refer to Chapter 10 of this manual for addendums that reference the particularities of your model.
+If the 4300C that you are using features terminals or connectors not described in this section, please refer to the addendum section that may reference the particularities of your model.
 Here is an outline to the use of each of the rear panel controls and connectors.